 Working with poolish you will make and roll out elegant sticks, as though you were aspiring to make an authentic baguette.
 Another white dough will be made for practising French shapes like the boule and the batard, and other more fancy rustic shapes.
 With rye and walnuts make a typical country style bread.
 Learn Paul’s method of making splendid croissants fitted to the seven hours of this one-day session.
 Our discussion time focuses on pinning down the essential characteristics of French bread, and why it is adored the world over.

-|09:00 am||Paul makes croissant dough|
+|09:00 am||Paul makes CROISSANT dough|

-|Make BAGUETTE dough, using overnight poolish
+|10:30 am||Make BAGUETTE dough, using overnight poolish

 Discuss: poolish and sponges generally

 French methods and bread shapes

-Make COUNTRY BREAD (pain de campagne) with brown,
+Make COUNTRY BREAD DOUGH (pain de campagne)

-rye, walnut, etc.
+with brown, rye, walnuts, etc.

-Make the croissants
+Shape the croissants